Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Pop Health Sciences

 Neha has a PhD in Economics from the University of London and an MSc in Economics for Development from the University of Oxford.
-Her PhD thesis examines the socio-economic determinants and impact of long-term undernutrition among young children in ruralTanzania.
+Her PhD thesis examined the socio-economic determinants and impact of long-term undernutrition among young children in ruralTanzania.

 Neha is working with Dr Jolene Skordis-Worrall on the economic evaluation of an innovative community based health intervention that leads to improvements in child survival, growth and development in low- and middle-income countries.
 She is currently working across two such trials in India, Pakistan, Mozambique and Uganda.